 As Applied.
 Facial overbreadth aside, H.B.
 25-1312's revised definitions are also unconstitutional as applied.
 Plaintiffs and their members operate in places of public accommodations.
-See Gimelshteyn Decl. ¶10; Lee Decl. ¶10; Morrell Decl. ¶4.
+See Gimelshteyn Decl. ¶10; Lee Decl. ¶10; Morrell Decl. ¶4; Leswing Decl. ¶4.
 And their speech is among the many examples of expression covered by the law.
 CPAN, PKC, Ms. Gimelshteyn, and Ms. Lee do not want to be forced to use "chosen names" or "preferred pronouns."
-See Gimelshteyn Decl. ¶17-18; Lee Decl. ¶17-18.
+See Gimelshteyn Decl. ¶¶7-18; Lee Decl. ¶¶7-18.
 In line with their mission and beliefs, they want to use birth names, biological pronouns, and other biologically accurate terms in their speech at their public events and in their writings about transgender individuals.
 Id.
-Dr. Morrell similarly does not want to be forced to use "chosen names" or "preferred pronouns" when addressing or referring to his transgender patients, Morrell Decl. ¶10-16, or when speaking publicly about transgender individuals, id. ¶15.
-Instead, Dr. Morrell wants to use birth names and biological pronouns in both his oral and written communications.
-Id. ¶10-16; see, e.g., id. ¶10 ("Can you please perform a urine pregnancy test for Sarah" or "Let's send his penile biopsy specimen to the lab").
+Dr. Morrell and Dr. Leswing similarly do not want to be forced to use "chosen names" or "preferred pronouns" when addressing or referring to transgender patients, Morrell Decl. ¶¶10-16; Leswing Decl. ¶¶11-16, or when speaking publicly about transgender individuals, Morrell Decl. ¶15; Leswing Decl. ¶14.
+Instead, they want to use birth names and biological pronouns in both their oral and written communications.
+Morrell Decl. ¶¶10-16; e.g., id. ¶10 ("Can you please perform a urine pregnancy test for Sarah" or "Let's send his penile biopsy specimen to the lab"); Leswing Decl. ¶¶11-16; e.g., id. ¶11 ("Scott needs his meningitis vaccine" or "Please check Luna's urine for white blood cells").